HTTPArchive/almanac.httparchive.org/src/content/en/2022/cms.md

 Lighthouse provides a set of accessibility audits, and it returns a weighted average of all of them (see <a hreflang="en" href="https://web.dev/accessibility-scoring/">Scoring Details</a> for a full list of how each audit is weighted).

 Each accessibility audit is either a pass or a fail, but unlike other Lighthouse audits, a page doesn’t get points for partially passing an accessibility audit.
-For example, if some elements have screen reader-friendly names, but others don’t, that page gets a 0 for the screen reader-friendly-names audit.
+For example, if some elements have screen reader-friendly names, but others don’t, that page gets a zero for the screen reader-friendly-names audit.

 {{ figure_markup(
   image="median-lighthouse-accessibility.png",
-  caption="Lighthouse accessibility's lowest score is 77 and highest is 91 among top CMS's.", description="Bar chart showcasing the median Lighthouse mobile SEO score for each of the top 10 most adopted CMSs.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQpmp9GvO62PKJmEC_yxnHVx4zuqKwYh68tquM5yZCCrOlZETqbLhu3iuSarRq2n4bW7dRbUoSB8NO2/pubchart?oid=201542197&format=interactive", sheets_gid="921264211",
+  caption="Lighthouse accessibility's lowest score is 77 and highest is 91 among top CMSs.", description="Bar chart showcasing the median Lighthouse mobile SEO score for each of the top 10 most adopted CMSs.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQpmp9GvO62PKJmEC_yxnHVx4zuqKwYh68tquM5yZCCrOlZETqbLhu3iuSarRq2n4bW7dRbUoSB8NO2/pubchart?oid=201542197&format=interactive", sheets_gid="921264211",